 JWS Public Key Retrieval and Signature Verification

-A: Client applications can retrieve the digiRunner public key directly through a dedicated API endpoint provided by the system.
-This key is essential for validating the authenticity of responses sent by the server.
+A: Client applications can retrieve the currently active public key through a dedicated API endpoint.
+This key is required to verify JWS signatures on server responses.

-To obtain the current active public key, your client application should call the following URL:
+To retrieve the currently active public key, call the following endpoint:

 https://{dgr-ip}:{dgr-port}/dgrv4/ssotoken/enccert

-• Unified Key Usage: digiRunner employs a unified key strategy, meaning the key used for JWS operations is the exact same key used for generating its own JSON Web Tokens (JWTs).
+• Unified key usage: digiRunner uses the same key pair for JWS signing and for generating its own JSON Web Tokens (JWTs).

-• Bidirectional Verification: The JWS process involves a mutual exchange.
-Just as digiRunner uses your client's public key to verify incoming requests, your client must use the digiRunner public key (obtained from the endpoint above) to verify the signatures on the responses sent back by the server.
+• Client-server verification: While digiRunner verifies incoming requests using the client’s public key, client applications must use the digiRunner public key (retrieved from the endpoint above) to verify JWS signatures on responses returned by the server.

 Last updated